 Don’t worry about getting lost as there are path markers along the way.
 They will help you to gauge your current location.

-Explore the Temples
+Explore The Temples

-There are two life-sized statues of fishermen which act as the guardians of this Taoist-style temple.
+Pangkor Island has several temples you can visit.
+One of them is Foo Lin Kong Temple.
+There are two life-sized statues of fishermen that act as the guardians of this Taoist-style temple.

 As you enter the large red and blue gate, you will see more unique statues as well as characters.

-The main temple itself has such an outstanding construction complete with animals statues like dragon and lion.
+The main temple itself has an outstanding construction complete with animal statues like dragons and lions.
 There are also 12 Chinese zodiac signs on the temple’s roof.
 Try to spot them all if you can.

 That will be very entertaining, especially when you do it with your family or friends.

 Go Bird Watching